golanlevin/DrawingWithMachines/assignments/05_tone/README.md

 **In your designs,**

 * **Consider** methods like: hatching, cross-hatching, scribbling, scumbling, stippling, fill patterns, or other creative methods of your own design.
 If you're feeling ambitious and self-directed, this is a perfect opportunity to explore how you can create hatching techiques using things like Perlin noise flow fields, physics simulations (e.g. particle systems, Lloyd's relaxation), typography (e.g. Hershey fonts), etc.
-* **Consider** how you can productively control and contrast properties like: line direction, line density, line length, line curvature to produce different hatches with different characters.
+* **Consider** how you can productively control and contrast properties like: line direction, line density, line length, line curvature, line thickness, and line duty cycle (dashes) to produce different hatches with different characters.
 Consider how you can control the variation (e.g. randomness, or standard deviations) of these properties. *Do any of your hatching methods have more than one expressive variable (apart from value/density)*?
 * **"Easement" 1:** For up to two of of your hatching methods, you are permitted to integrate “readymade” hatching code into your project (i.e., literally made by someone else — such as you might find in a high-level library like e.g. [PEmbroider](https://github.com/CreativeInquiry/PEmbroider), Cartopy, PyGeode, or [PySLM](https://github.com/drlukeparry/pyslm)).
 You may use such a library for no more than two of your four different hatch methods.
 An example project using PEmbroider is given [here](pembroider-example.md).
 Note that using an external library will not necessarily save you any time (*why*?).
 * **Easement 2:** For one of your hatching methods, feel free to implement the following extremely simple method shown immediately below, using parallel lines.
 I have posted the code for this method [here](https://editor.p5js.org/golan/sketches/4KhqqgP7l) in case you'd like to peek at an example solution.